top 0

 Ryze Hong Kong

 Open to people of all ages, Ryze has something for everyone, just be mindful of your younger children around over-excited teens doing backflips in every direction.
 The facility is minded by a great team of skilled young staff who are always on hand to assist anyone in need of some help or to provide some tips on how to get the most out of their bouncing experience.
-The park can get quite full, especially on weekends, so call ahead or visit their website ahead of time to ensure a spot.
-Children under two jump for free while standard sessions cost between $105 and $300.
+The park can get quite full, especially on weekends, so call ahead or visit the website ahead of time to ensure a spot.
+Children under two jump for free while standard sessions cost between $190 and $295.

 Ryze Hong Kong, 3/F, 321 Java Road, Quarry Bay | (+852) 2337 8191